adoptium/temurin-build/FAQ.md

 ## How to enable/disable a particular build configuration

 1. Add/Remove it from the configuration files in https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/jobs/configurations
-2. if you're removing one and it's not just temporarily, you may want to delete the specific job from jenkins too
+2. if you're removing one and it's not just temporarily, you may want to delete the specific job from Jenkins too

 [Example PR - removing aarch64 OpenJ9 builds](https://github.com/AdoptOpenJDK/openjdk-build/pull/1452)

-## How to add a new variant
+## How to add a new build variant

+We perform different builds such as the based openjdk (hotspot), builds from the Eclipse OpenJ9 codebase as well as others such as Corretto and SAPMachine.
+These alternatives are referred to as build variants.

 First you will need to add support into the [pipeline files](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/build) as well as any environment-specific change syou need to make in the [platform files](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations)
 For an example, see [this PR where Dragonwell was added](https://github.com/AdoptOpenJDK/openjdk-build/pull/2051/files) For more information on other changes required, see [this document](https://github.com/AdoptOpenJDK/TSC/wiki/Adding-a-new-build-variant)

-## How do I change the parameters, such as configure flags, for a jenkins build
+## How do I change the parameters, such as configure flags, for a Jenkins build

 Either
 - Modify the environment files in [platform-specific-configurations](https://github.com/AdoptOpenJDK/openjdk-build/tree/master/build-farm/platform-specific-configurations)